It’s not always easy helping an alcoholic friend, but it’s important you act sooner than later.

 In place of demanding changes, what you do want to offer is support.
 If you have followed the steps for effective communication, you have likely received insight into your friend’s struggle with alcohol.
 It may be the case that your friend is lonely, lacking in plans for the future, or suffering from previously undisclosed mental health issues.
 Rather than presenting ideas for recovery as you see them, you can be the best kind of friend by adapting your offers of support according to what your friend needs.
 Offer to get your friend out of the house to participate in new activities, suggest educational resources, or provide phone numbers for local counselors.
 Finding inspiration to replace addictive behaviors and perspectives with more adaptive ones is a big part of recovery, and you can play a role in fostering that inspiration.

 Don’t Take Pushback Personally

 If you know anything about the human nature of the stages of change, you know that we only change when we are ready to change.
-Until that point, we are likely to defend our current state as being acceptable, no matter what rational arguments are presented to the contrary.
-A person who is in the middle of addiction is unlikely to be receptive to the input from a concerned friend, regardless of the level of trust, love, and respect for each other.
-Be prepared for the chance that your friend won’t appreciate your attempts to get him or her back on track, and may even react to your suggestion that things are out of control with some hostility.
+Until then, we are likely to defend our current state as acceptable, no matter what rational arguments are presented to the contrary.
+A person in the middle of addiction is unlikely to be receptive to input from a concerned friend, regardless of the level of trust, love, and respect for each other.
+Be prepared for the chance that your friend won’t appreciate your attempts to get them back on track and may even react to your suggestion that things are out of control with some hostility.

-Now that you know how to help an alcoholic friend, you may want to consider introducing your friend to a professional.
+Now that you know how to help an alcoholic friend, you may consider introducing your friend to a professional.

 Alcohol addiction often requires help from a professional.
 This ensures your friend is in the care of professionals dedicated to understanding how addiction affects the body and mind.